neba9/reading-notes/README.md

-# Code 201 Reading notes
+# Code 201 - Foundations of software Developmnet
 Hi my name is** Nebiyu.** i am hear to learn code

 - this web site has list of my **Reading Notes**